 Being so close to the clinical practice of CT, I have spoken frequently at radiologist meetings, helping to explain the physics and technical principles of spiral CT, cardiac CT, or iterative reconstruction in a manner that conveys the information they need and care about, and avoids technical jargon.
 Now, I serve as a vice-president of the International Society of Computed Tomography, whose purpose is to develop educational content for radiologists, technologists, and physicists related to all things CT.

-If you find yourself wanting to deepen your involvement in clinical practice, I encourage you to attend ISCT's TrifeCTa Symposium, June 4-7, 2017 in San Francisco, or take advantage of our on-line educational material.
+If you find yourself wanting to deepen your involvement in clinical practice, I encourage you to attend ISCT's 21st annual international symposium on CT, September 19-21 in San Diego, or take advantage of our online CME opportunities.
 Whether ISCT, RSNA, ARRS or another clinical conference, learn about the practice of radiology.
 Make sure that you understand the differences in exam types, and can understand why exam timing is critical for run-off exams and pulmonary scans.
 With such knowledge, you position yourself to contribute to the clinical practice(s) that you support in an exciting and rewarding fashion.
 Nothing beats working with a technologist to acquire a beautiful cardiac exam on an obese patient with an irregular heart rate, and being thanked by the radiologist for helping to provide optimal care for their – and your – patient!